Resources and Stormwater Best Management Practices for Construction Projects

 - MCSTOPPP Erosion and Sediment Control Plan Applicant Package

 - Construction Erosion and Sediment Control Review Procedure – Municipal ESCP review staff must follow

 - Construction Alert – fact sheet which describes ESCP requirements

 - Dirt Can Hurt, Keep it in Place!

 - Minimum Control Measures – excellent small (disturb <1 acre) construction projects

+All construction activities, no matter how minor, must control potential pollutants to prevent them from being released to the environment.
 Some active construction projects must comply with expanded erosion and sediment control requirements to protect local creeks, bays and the ocean.

 The purpose of the ESCP is to:

 - Identify potential pollutant sources that may affect the quality of stormwater runoff discharges from the construction site.

 - Document the Best Management Practices (BMPs) that will be implemented and placed in order to prevent, to the maximum extent practicable, construction site pollutants from leaving the site and entering the storm drain system during all phases of construction.